Last updated on July 6, 2026

 “NSFAS funding is guaranteed every year.”

-“You can hide income.”
+“I can hide household income.”

 How to Check Your NSFAS Status